moredip/blog.thepete.net/source/_posts/2013-09-13-assertions-in-page-objects.markdown

 ## Implicit Spin Asserts

 Spin Asserts are such a valuable technique that they is build into a lot of web automation tools.
-In fact a lot of web automation tools will do a spin assert even without you being aware of it.
+In fact a lot of web automation tools will do a spin assert without you even being aware of it.
 In Selenium/WebDriver this is referred to as ['implicit waits'](http://docs.seleniumhq.org/docs/04_webdriver_advanced.jsp), and Capybara does the same thing.

-When we tell Capybara "check that this node contains the text 'foo'" it will implicitly perform that check using a spin assert.
+When we tell Capybara "check that this HTML node contains the text 'foo'" it will implicitly perform that check using a spin assert.
 It will repeatedly check the state of the UI until either the node in question contains the text 'foo' or the spin assert times out.
 Here's what that assertion might look like:

 ``` ruby
 page.find(".container .blah").should have_content('foo')